 “That was over a year ago, and I can say it truly changed my life.
 I went from having really, really bad anxiety.
 With meditation, I have zero anxiety.
 I don’t remember what it feels like.
 I’m a genuinely happier person—I get along better with everyone in my life, from the people I work with to my husband and my kids.
 I’m so much kinder to myself.
 Things don’t really faze me the way they did before."

-6. Have coffee, but wash it down with a green juice.
+7. Have coffee, but wash it down with a green juice

-After she wakes up, Rosie Huntington-Whiteley spends quality time with her husband, Jason Statham, reports MyDomaine.
+After she wakes up, Rosie Huntington-Whiteley spends quality time with her partner, Jason Statham, reports Harper's Bazaar.
 By midmorning, the model walks her dogs, prepares breakfast, “a preferably Paleo meal,” and works out.
 “I’m addicted to Body by Simone and Ballet Bodies in L.A.,” Huntington-Whiteley told Harper’s Bazaar.
 Then it’s green juice, replying to emails, and hair and makeup.
 That, and coffee, of course.
 “I’m totally useless without coffee,” the model admits.

-7. Check only the urgent emails at first.
+8. Check only the urgent emails at first

 “First thing in the morning when I wake up, I lie in bed and check Instagram.
 My management is in NYC, so by the time I wake up, I’m already behind on emails, so I check the urgent ones from my phone in bed as well,” says Marianna Hewitt of Life With Me.

-“I take out my Invisalign (my adult version of braces)—I’m almost done—and brush my teeth.
-Next, I wash my face and apply SPF, which I wear every day.
+“I wash my face and apply SPF, which I wear every day.
 Then I head to my kitchen for my morning liquids.
 I grab my liquid chlorophyll drops and add them to a bottle of water; they have tons of benefits.

 “I also usually have a coffee from my Nespresso machine, which I can’t live without, or make a Be Well smoothie that has a protein, fat, and fiber to keep me full until lunch.
 Finally, I take my dog for a walk and then get my day started.”